scsm-ua/kirtan-guide-en/songs/gaite-gaite-nama-ki-doshia-hoilo.md

 “Oh Govinda!
 Without You, the world is empty.
 Tears are flooding my eyes like rain, and a moment seems like forever.”

+*Illumination in the book: [The Golden Volcano of Divine Love.
+Part II Śikṣāṣṭakam: Forever Without You](https://krishnasearch.com/#/book/en-GoldenVolcanoofDivineLove?c=18&p=8).*

 #### 1

     gāite gāite nāma ki dośā hoilo